codinglead/codinglead.github.io/_posts/2018-12-17-javascript-array-find.md

 ## What is Array.prototype.find()

-The <span class="highlight__code">find()</span> method is called on an array and takes in a function expression that returns a truthy or falsy value. <span class="highlight__code">find()</span> takes in a function as a callback and checks the value that was returned.
-If is returned true it returns that value and if is falsed it keeps looking until the returned value is true.
+The <span class="highlight__code">find()</span> method is executed on an array and takes in a function expression that has to return a truthy or falsy value. <span class="highlight__code">find()</span> takes in a function as a callback and checks the value that was returned.
+If is returned true it will return that value and if is falsed it keeps looking until the returned value is true.
 If it gets to the end and no value was returned it will return undefined <span class="highlight__code">find()</span> method makes it really easy to find the first element that passes a condition.
 The method is stored in the Array's prototype.

 ```javascript